cirocosta/llb/README.txt

 LLB - the low-level load balancer

-LLB aims at being the load-balancing tier that takes incomming connections from customers and forwards them to a set of machines that registered their interest in receiving these incoming packets.
+LLB aims at being the load-balancing tier that takes incoming connections from customers and forwards them to a set of machines that registered their interest in receiving these incoming packets.

 It's made up of two components - one that sits at the control plane, and another, at the data plane:

-1. A classifier stays in the hot path (traffic control), performing the necessary packet mangling; and
+1. A classifier stays on the hot path (traffic control), performing the necessary packet mangling; and
 2. A Golang Daemon that controls the map of backends that the classifier should send traffic to.

-The daemon continuosly gather information about the list of backends from a given provider and makes sure that traffic is sent to them only when they're healthy.
+The daemon continuously gathers information about the list of backends from a given provider and makes sure that traffic is sent to them only when they're healthy.

         while 1: